 You can declare imports to Customs using either a one-step declaration method or a periodical two-step declaration method.
 The method you choose determines the tax period and thereby the VAT return on which the imports must be reported to the Tax Administration.

-If the date when liability for VAT arises is 1 May 2023 or later, submit the details on import VAT on the VAT return you file for the tax period during which the customs clearance decision was issued.
-It does not matter whether you declare the imports of goods to Customs by the one-step method or by the periodical declaration involving the two steps.
+If the date when liability for VAT had arisen is 1 May 2023 or later, it does not matter whether you declare the imports of goods to Customs by the one-step method or by the periodical declaration involving the two steps.
+You need to give the information on import VAT when you submit the VAT return for the tax period when the customs clearance decision was issued.

 If the imported goods are used for a purpose that qualifies for a deduction, report the deductible VAT on the VAT return for the same period.